-It doesn’t matter if you’re a Comparative Lit, Economics, Political Science or Art major.
-If you’re interested in innovation and the whole startup phenomenon, then there’s a place for you and your ideas.
-Plus, we’re making it easier this year for you to join up on teams, or join a big idea that’s already underway.
+Whether you’re a Comparative Lit, Computer Science, Economics, Political Science, or Art major, if you’re interested in innovation and the startup phenomenon there’s a place for you and your idea!

 1st Place: Kadi Energy, awarded $25,000

 Presenters: Paul-miki Akpablie ('16), Usaama Alnaji (alum), Samantha Barlow (alum)